fdelu/oci-cron/README.md

 Once the instance it created, the user is notified via Telegram.

+> The code is set up for accounts in Sao Paulo.
+Change the POST_URL constant if needed.

 # Build

 `docker build -t oci-cron .`

 # Environment variables

 You can get most of this values by attempting to create an instance manually and looking into the payload of the packet that is sent.

 - `KEY`: Oracle cloud API Key file content.
 Replace new lines with the literal `\n`